Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Theory of Posterior Robustness for Multivariate Data

 \section{Theory of Posterior Robustness for Multivariate Data}

-In this section, we establish general theory of posterior robustness under the multivariate linear model.
-In particular, we prove that the CSM achieves posterior robustness under some regularity conditions, while typical multivariate heavy tailed models (asymmetric and/or polynomial density tails for $t_{i,k}$) fail to hold the property.
+In this section, we establish a general theory of posterior robustness for the multivariate linear model.
+In particular, we prove that the CSM achieves posterior robustness under certain regularity conditions, whereas typical multivariate heavy-tailed models (asymmetric and/or polynomial density tails for $t_{i,k}$) fail to hold this property.